contao/docs/docs/manual/guides/mumble.en.md

 ---
 title: "Mumble Installation"
-description: "The Mumble installation.
-If you want to participate in the Contao calls."
+description: "How to install and use Mumble, if you want to participate in the Contao calls."
 aliases:
     - /en/guides/mumble/
 weight: 890